ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 while read line; do echo "prefetch --max-size 100G --transport ascp --ascp-path \"/path/to/aspera/<version>/etc/asperaweb_id_dsa.openssh\" $line"; done<srr_numbers.txt > prefetch.cmds
 parallel <prefetch.cmds
 ```
-After downloading the SRA files, we have to convert it to fastq format.
+After downloading the SRA files, we convert it to fastq format.
 We can use the fast-dump command as follows: (this step is slow and if possible run these commands using gnu parallel).
-He re we assume that all SRA files are in a specific folder.
+We assume that all SRA files are in a specific folder.
 ```
 module load parallel
 parallel "fastq-dump --split-files --origfmt --gzip" ::: /path/to/SRA/*.sra
 ```
-On the other hand if fastq files are available on any public repository we can download them directly using wget
+On the other hand if fastq files are available on any public repository we can download them directly using wget.

 ```
 wget <link/to/fastq.gz>
 ```

 We also need the genome file and associated GTF/GFF file for for Arabidopsis.
-We will download them directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genome?term=NC_001284&cmd=DetailsSearch), or [plants Ensembl website](http://plants.ensembl.org/info/website/ftp/index.html) or the [Phytozome website](https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Gmax "Glycine max") (phytozome needs logging in and selecting the files) .
+We download these files directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genome?term=NC_001284&cmd=DetailsSearch), or [plants Ensembl website](http://plants.ensembl.org/info/website/ftp/index.html) or the [Phytozome website](https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Gmax "Glycine max") (phytozome needs logging in and selecting the files) .

 We downloaded the following files from [NCBI](https://www.ncbi.nlm.nih.gov/genome?term=NC_001284&cmd=DetailsSearch).
 ```